PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 However, a highlight here is how salary show little to no correlation with any of the other variables.
-This could mean that working more hours, taking up more projects, pulling a high in the last evaluation, recording high satisfaction levels, or spending more years at the company does not necessarily translate into a higher salary.
+This could mean that working more hours, taking up more projects, pulling a high score in the most recent evaluation exercise, recording a high satisfaction level, or spending more years at the company does not necessarily translate into a higher salary.

 Could this be an indication that time commitment, or length of service is not rewarded at this company? or maybe the reward for any of these is